Editorial Policies and Practices

 - Length: Normally between 5000 and 10,000 words.

-- Style: Either MLA or Chicago style is acceptable.
+- Style: You should adhere to either MLA or Chicago style guidelines.

-- Non-English quotations should be followed immediately in the text by a translation in [brackets].
+- Language: All articles must be in English.
+Non-English quotations should be followed immediately in the text by a translation in [brackets].
+You should cite the source of the translation or identify yourself as its creator.

 Please send your submission via email to: